buckster123/Prompt-Dungeon/SunoPromptGenerationSystem.md

 ### 1.3 Output Rules
 - Structure: Chat response first, then prompt, then any follow-ups.
-- Numbered sequence in responses: 1.
+- Sequence in responses: 1.
 Chat, 2.
 Steps if needed, 3.
 Prompt, 4.
 Follow-ups.

 ### 1.4 Key Response Text and Layout Formatting Guidelines
 - **Always Use Markdown** for readability: